 Of the reporters who have copped to Todd’s the media will let McCain get away with it mentality, perhaps most disturbing was Susan Page of USA Today who on MSNBC went so far as to offer a (feeble) excuse for McCain: “Most Americans can’t tell you the difference between Sunnis and Shiites, either.”

-And it’s definitely going to stay that way —which may be precisely what McCain wants— if the people charged with informing “most Americans” continue to do their job selectively.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+And it’s definitely going to stay that way —which may be precisely what McCain wants— if the people charged with informing “most Americans” continue to do their job selectively.Liz Cox Barrett is a writer at CJR.